+- To zoom in: Move toward T

+- To zoom out: Move toward W

+When you turn the camera on, the zoom

+moves to the maximum wide-angle

+position.

-- To zoom in: Move toward T - To zoom out: Move toward W When you turn the camera on, the zoom moves to the maximum wide-angle position. - A zoom indicator is displayed on the shooting screen when the zoom control is moved. - Digital zoom, which allows you to further magnify the subject up to approximately 4x the maximum optical zoom ratio, can be activated by moving and holding the zoom control toward \mathbf{T} when the camera is zoomed in to the maximum optical zoom position.
+- A zoom indicator is displayed on the shooting screen when the zoom control is moved.

+- Digital zoom, which allows you to further magnify the subject up to approximately 4x the maximum optical zoom ratio, can be activated by moving and bodding the zoom

+activated by moving and holding the zoom control toward ${f T}$ when the camera is zoomed in to the maximum optical zoom position.

-🖉 Digital Zoom
+Digital Zoom